dotnet/docs/docs/framework/misc/how-to-run-partially-trusted-code-in-a-sandbox.md

     adSetup.ApplicationBase = Path.GetFullPath(pathToUntrusted);
     ```

-4. Call the [CreateDomain(String, Evidence, AppDomainSetup, PermissionSet, StrongName\<xref:System.AppDomain.CreateDomain%28System.String%2CSystem.Security.Policy.Evidence%2CSystem.AppDomainSetup%2CSystem.Security.PermissionSet%2CSystem.Security.Policy.StrongName%5B%5D%29> method overload to create the application domain using the parameters we have specified.
+4. Call the <xref:System.AppDomain.CreateDomain%28System.String%2CSystem.Security.Policy.Evidence%2CSystem.AppDomainSetup%2CSystem.Security.PermissionSet%2CSystem.Security.Policy.StrongName%5B%5D%29> method overload to create the application domain using the parameters we have specified.

      The signature for this method is: